davetchen/Ajax_CRUD/README.txt

 > html2haml application.html.erb application.haml

-Wow--this seems to break the UJS ... switching back application.html.erb And there is an issue with Haml (and erb) "sanitizing" the Html output.
+Wow--this seems to break the UJS ... switching back to application.html.erb And there is an issue with Haml (and erb) "sanitizing" the Html output.
 See:

   http://stackoverflow.com/questions/1622209/how-to-send-back-js-haml-in-rails